 Note: Trailers over 10,000 lbs.
 GVWR are not required to have a tire information placard on the trailer and may not have one installed.

 Determine the empty weight of your trailer by weighing the trailer using a public scale or other means.

 Locate the GVWR (Gross Vehicle Weight Rating) of the trailer on your trailer’s VIN (Certification) label.

 Subtract the empty weight of your trailer from the GVWR stated on the VIN label.
 That weight is the maximum available cargo capacity of the trailer and may not be safely exceeded.

 It is very important to know the full weight of the load you will be carrying to ensure you have the proper tow vehicle and trailer combination.
-The best way to determine that is to weigh your trailer and the load using a public scale.
+The best way to determine that is to weigh your trailer and the load using a certified and calibrated weigh scale.

-Cars and crossover SUVs can be used as tow vehicles, but their towing capacity is the lesser than that of a truck SUV.
+Cars and crossover SUVs can be used as tow vehicles, but their towing capacity is lower than that of a truck or SUV.
 Light and medium duty trucks are effective tow vehicles for towing capacities ranging from 0-14,000 lbs GVWR, and 14,000-26,000 lbs GVWR respectively.

 Locate the statement, “The combined weight of occupants and cargo should never exceed XXX lbs.,” on your vehicle’s placard.

 Determine the combined weight of the driver and passengers who will be riding in your vehicle.